MTG/freesound/_docs/api/source/authentication.rst

 Step 2
 ------

-After users either click on "Authorize!" or "Deny access", Freesound will redirect users to the 'Redirect url' that was specified when requesting the API credentials.
-That redirect can include the following GET parameters:
+After users either click on "Authorize!" or "Deny access", Freesound will redirect users to a 'Redirect url' that you specified when requesting the API credentials.
+Thus, Freesound will perform a request to the specified url.
+That request will include the following GET parameters:

 ======================  =====================================================
 Name                    Description
 ======================  =====================================================
 ``code``                In case user accepts, a ``code`` parameter will be included with a temporary authorization code that you will need to continue with the authentication process.
 ``error``               In case user denies access to your application, an ``error`` parameter will be included with the value "access_denied".
-``state``               This parameter contains the string that you included in Step 1 (see above).
+``state``               This parameter contains the string that you included in Step 1 (only if provided, see above).
+This string might be useful to indetify requests or user sessions.
-``original_path``       This is just a parameter Freesound uses to provide the 'login with another user' option.
+``original_path``       This is just a parameter Freesound uses to provide the 'login as another user' option.
 You can forget about this one ;)
 ======================  =====================================================

 If your application can't handle the request that Freesound does to the 'Redirect url', you can use Freesound itself as a redirection target when requesting the API credentials.
 In that case, the redirect will lead to a page where, if users have granted access to your application, the ``code`` will be displayed on screen so users can easily copy it (Fig. 3).
+The url to use Freesound as redirection target will be provided to you when requesting the API credentials.
 You will need this code to continue with Step 3 of the authentication process.

 .. figure:: _static/authentication/api_permission_granted.png
    :align: center

    Fig 3.
-Use Freesound as redirect target (Step 2)
+Using Freesound as redirect target (Step 2)

 Step 3
 ------

-Once your application gets the authorization code, it exchanges it for an access token that relates your application with the user that has logged in.
+Once your application gets the authorization code, you can exchange it for an access token that relates your application with the user that has logged in.
 You will have to add this access token to all further API calls.

 To do that you need to make a POST request to the following url...